-Most require lots of time to practice and be ready to take the LSAT.
+Most people require lots of time to practice and be ready to take the LSAT.
 We recommend studying at least 1-2 hours a day for 3-6 months.
-A competitive score will get you in to the law school you would like to attend.
+A competitive score will get you into the law school you would like to attend.

-We recommend students take the June LSAT.
-If necessary, a student can take the September, October or December LSAT as a back up date.
+We recommend students take the June or July LSAT.
+If necessary, a student can take the September or November LSAT as a backup date.

 Each law school has different requirements.
 Check each of their websites for information.

 Request that your recommenders submit the letter before your personal deadline.

 Your school/transcript servicer must send the transcript with a form provided by LSAC.